Antonio Tuviera

 Antonio Pablo Tuviera (born February 6, 1952), more simply known as Tony Tuviera or by his nickname Mr. T, is a Filipino media producer and businessman.
 He served as the president and CEO of Television and Production Exponents Inc. (TAPE Inc.), the production company behind the noontime show Eat Bulaga! which he co-created in 1979 with fellow businessman Romeo Jalosjos Sr. as well as the show's original hosts Tito Sotto, Vic Sotto, and Joey de Leon.

 Education

-Tuviera attended high school at the Colegio de San Juan de Letran in the 1960's.
+Tuviera attended high school at the Colegio de San Juan de Letran in the 1960s.

 Career

 Tuviera co-created the variety show Eat Bulaga! on RPN in 1979.
 By the mid-1980s, he created the RPN anthology television program TV Box Office, which recruited directors such as Argel Joseph, Mel Chionglo and Boots Plata.
 In 1987, Tuviera created the fantasy sitcom Okay Ka, Fairy Ko!, which initially aired on IBC and later transferred to ABS-CBN and GMA.

 In 1994, Tuviera founded the production company APT Entertainment.